AASun V2

 A solar installation can be used in “Self-Consumption”, meaning that the electricity produced is used locally by the producer rather than being sold.
 Without specialized equipment, consumption is uncertain:

-• Part of the production is used for the daily consumption of the home: refrigerator, VMC, central heating circulator, etc.
+• Part of the production is used for the daily consumption of the home: refrigerator, controlled ventilation, central heating circulator, etc.

 • At certain times, several pieces of equipment can begin to consume at the same time and the total of their consumption exceeds the photovoltaic production.